Fujifilm X-T20 versus Panasonic GX85

 The Fujifilm X-T20 and the Panasonic Lumix DMC-GX85 (labelled Panasonic GX80 in some countries) are two digital cameras that were announced, respectively, in January 2017 and April 2016.
 Both the X-T20 and the GX85 are mirrorless interchangeable lens cameras that are based on an APS-C (X-T20) and a Four Thirds sensor.
 The Fujifilm has a resolution of 24 megapixel, whereas the Panasonic provides 15.8 MP.

-The side-by-side display below illustrates the physical size and weight of the Fujifilm X-T20 and the Panasonic GX85.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Fujifilm X-T20 and the Panasonic GX85 are illustrated in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-T20 – represents the basis for the calculations across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-T20 – represents the basis or 100 percent across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can find an overview of optics for the two cameras in the Fujinon X Lens Catalog (X-T20) and the Micro Four Thirds Lens Catalog (GX85).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.